Brandon Burlsworth: Brandon Burlsworth Foundation

 After his death, family and friends established the Brandon Burlsworth Foundation in honor of his work ethic and Christian values.
 The Christian organization's mission is to support the physical and spiritual needs of children, in particular those children who have limited opportunities.
 The foundation's logo prominently features Burlsworth's signature black-framed glasses.
 The foundation makes its money via donations and the sale of Burlsworth merchandise.
-On the foundation's website, one can choose from books and movies about Brandon to shirts hats to raise money for their cause.
+On the foundation's website, one can choose from books and movies about Brandon to shirts and hats to raise money for their cause.

 Burls Kids

-Today, through the "Burls Kids" program, the Burlsworth Foundation provides underprivileged youths with a chance to attend Razorback and Colts football games.
+Today, through the Burls Kids program, the Burlsworth Foundation provides underprivileged youths with a chance to attend Razorback and Colts football games.
 Since 2000, the Foundation has bought 30 tickets to each Arkansas Razorbacks home football game.
 The tickets are distributed through Razorback Clubs across the state.
 The children are given an official "Burls Kid" T-shirt and replica glasses similar to those Brandon wore on the field.

 Eyes of a Champion

-In 2007, the "Eyes of a Champion" program was started.
+In 2007, the Eyes of a Champion program was started.
 The Brandon Burlsworth Foundation, in partnership with Walmart/Sam's Optical Department and independent optometrists across Arkansas, provides eye care to thousands of pre-kindergarten through twelfth grade students.
 Primarily, these students come from working families who cannot afford extras like eye care and do not qualify for state funded programs.
 Applications must be submitted by school nurses or counselors and are available in English, French, and Spanish.